Living in Franklin, TN

 Make Franklin Your New Home

 Franklin is an exceptional area to live, no matter what stage of life you are in.
-You will quickly grow friendships with your neighbors and find a friendly groups to hang out with at the local watering holes.
+You will quickly grow friendships with your neighbors and find a friendly group to hang out with at the local watering holes.
 History buffs will find numerous museums to visit regularly, and those who love music are only half an hour away from the country music capital of the world.
 Franklin is growing just fast enough to keep up with modern conveniences without giving up its small-town feeling.
+If you're moving to Franklin, contact The Ashton Real Estate Group of RE/MAX Advantage at (615) 603-3602 to talk to our team of local real estate agents who can help you discover your Franklin dream home today.